tyler-meier/Simulation/README.md

 Erik: I took sometime to get used to working with an XML file.
 However, once I got used to it, I realized why this file type is used in the industry.
 It is very straightforward to work with and create.

+Farzeen: I really enjoyed making different simulations, it seemed like creating stories, I learnt a lot during the process as well.